Xbox Series X and Xbox Series S -- Everything We Know About Microsoft's Next-Gen Consoles

 “As our content comes out over the next year, two years, all of our games, sort of like PC, will play up and down that family of devices,” says Booty.
 “We want to make sure that if someone invests in Xbox between now and [Series X] that they feel that they made a good investment and that we’re committed to them with content.”

 The idea of console exclusives for the Xbox brand is kind of non-existent, which says a lot on how Microsoft is handling video game consoles in the foreseeable future.
 Rather than a “beginning” and “end” to a console, Microsoft is taking a more iterative approach where all of Xbox’s exclusives will work for both current and old Xbox models.
 I like to think of it as to how smartphones work.
 That may not be accurate necessarily, but that is how I understand it.

 Whether the Xbox One family of consoles will become obsolete is a question that can only be answered with time.
 You could assume that developers will be developing games with certain consoles in mind and that eventually, these games will be too much for the Xbox One to handle.
 Only time will tell.

 Games coming to the Xbox Series X

-With that prior section in mind, it can be assumed any game coming to Xbox One X will be compatible with the Xbox Series X. Couple this with Game Pass, and there should be quite a few games to play when the Xbox Series X launches.
+With that prior section in mind, so far it seems like any game (for the immediate future) that is coming to Xbox One will also be supported on Xbox Series X. Couple this with Game Pass, and there should be quite a few games to play when the Xbox Series X launches in November.

 With that said, let’s talk exclusively about games with next-gen in mind.
 What games will focus on using the power of the Xbox Series X?
-Here is a full list of confirmed next-gen games coming to Xbox Series X:
+Here is a full list of confirmed next-gen games coming to Xbox Series X, so far: